 Attendance is the responsibility of all staff.
-There are, however, two Welfare and Attendance Officers who monitor attendance and liaise with teaching staff, in particular Vertical Mentors and Key Stage Leader.
-The Welfare Officer for years 7, 8, 12, 13 and the Welfare Officer for 9, 10, 11:
+There is, however, a Pastoral Manager and an Attendance and Welfare Officer who monitor attendance and liaise with teaching staff, in particular Vertical Mentors and Key Stage Leader.
+The Attendance and Welfare Officer and the Pastoral Manager: